laryal/gemini_pyboy/README.md

 Try to make your own Gemini Plays Pokemon!

 ## If Twitch API is down:
-try adding the following before bot.run() in gameboy_agent_gemini.py gemini_completion("Press start") gemini_completion("Press A")
-gemini_completion("Go up and right to leave the room")
+try adding the following before bot.run() in gameboy_agent_gemini.py to see how Gemini would reply gemini_completion("Press start") gemini_completion("Press A") gemini_completion("Go up and right to leave the room")